 Current ACC systems allow the user to choose a value for the gap setting between six possible values (1-6).
 These values control the distance the ACC autonomously maintains with the vehicle in front of it.
-Currently, one value is set as default (in our case this value was 6) and the user may change it during his drive as he wishes.
+Currently, one value is set as the default (in our case this value was 6) and the user may change it during his driving as he wishes.

 In order to study the problem of predicting what gap setting a person would select, we constructed two different types of models.
-The first type of model was a regression model which attempted to predict the number a given driver would select given the current driving conditions.
-The second type of model was a decision tree model which treats each number within the system as discrete values representing different categories a driver can choose.
+The first type of model was a regression model.
+In general regression models operate by statistically predicting the value of a continuous dependant variable from a number of independent variables.
+In this problem, the goal was to predict the gap setting value a given driver would select based on the independent variables of the current driving conditions.
+The second type of model was a decision tree model (C4.5).
+In general, decision trees predict the value of a discrete dependant variable from a number of independent variables.
+Specifically, here we learn which of the discrete gap values a driver will likely choose given all possible values given current driving conditions.
+Note that while discrete regression functions and continuous decision algorithms also exist, we focused on these two types of models to differentiate between these categories of models.

 Our goal was to use the output of either model to automatically set the gap setting.
 Towards this goal, the second model is seemingly the better choice as its output directly correlates to a value within the system.
 In contrast, the regression model outputs a decimal value (e.g. 3.5) that must be first rounded to the closest value within the system to be used.
 However, the advantage of this model is that a mistake between two close values (e.g. 3.5 being close to 3 and 4) is not as mathematically significant as mistakes between two extreme values (e.g. between 2 to 6).
 In contrast, the discrete decision tree model weighs all types of errors equally.
 In practice, the regression model will likely be more useful if the user is willing to accept errors between two similar values.